Mobiloitte USA

 1. Prioritize outcomes first

-Start with business metrics and operational pain points, then map resources to those priorities.
+Start with the business metrics and operational pain points that matter most, then use resources to map what AI, automation, or software changes will move those metrics most effectively.

 2. Align stakeholders early